-- Seven steps to the portfolio management process: - 1.
-Determine investment objectives and constraints - 2.
-Design an investment policy statement - 3.
-Develop the asset mix - 4.
-Select the securities - 5.
-Monitor the economy, market, portfolio and client - 6.
-Evaluate portfolio performance - 7.
-Rebalance the portfolio - Risk and return objectives must address two questions: - 1.
-What rate of return does the client need to attain the stated goals? - 2.
-What risk is the client willing and able to take on to achieve these goals?
+- Seven steps to the portfolio management process:

+- 1. Determine investment objectives and constraints

+- 2. Design an investment policy statement

+- 3. Develop the asset mix

+- 4. Select the securities

+- 5. Monitor the client, the market and the economy

+- 6. Evaluate portfolio performance

+- 7. Rebalance the portfolio